 Over time, I realized those events had something in common.

-That realization eventually became the foundation of what we now call Entertainment Design.
+That realization eventually became the foundation of Entertainment Design.

-Today, whether we're designing a wedding celebration, a gala, or a corporate event, the goal remains the same:
+Today, whether we're talking about a wedding, a gala, a fundraiser, or a corporate event, the goal remains the same:

-The Difference Between a Wedding and a Celebration
+The Difference Between an Event and an Experience

-Yet some weddings become unforgettable while others quietly fade from memory.
+Yet some experiences become unforgettable while others quietly fade from memory.

 Why?